robmllze/xyz_utils/README.md

 [![pub package](https://img.shields.io/pub/v/xyz_utils.svg)](https://pub.dev/packages/xyz_utils)

 This package helps speed up development by providing a set of utilities that are commonly used in Dart apps.
+It is also the foundation for other packages in the 🇽🇾🇿 ecosystem.

+It includes utilities for working with collections and and more, as well as the following notable features:

+- The [Debouncer](https://pub.dev/documentation/xyz_utils/0.44.3/xyz_utils/Debouncer-class.html) can be used to debounce user input.
+- The [Here](https://pub.dev/documentation/xyz_utils/0.44.3/xyz_utils/Here-class.html) can be used to log messages to the console at the given position in the code.
+- The [FunctionQueue](https://pub.dev/documentation/xyz_utils/0.44.3/xyz_utils/FunctionQueue-class.html) can be used to queue up asynchrounous functions and execute them in order.
+- The [AnsiStyle](https://pub.dev/documentation/xyz_utils/0.44.3/xyz_utils/AnsiStyle-class.html) that can be used to style console output.

-There are no examples provided because there are too many utilities to cover in a single example.
-However, the package is well documented and easy to use.
-Please refer to the [API reference](https://pub.dev/documentation/xyz_utils/0.44.0/web_friendly/web_friendly-library.html) for more information.
+Please refer to the [API reference](https://pub.dev/documentation/xyz_utils/0.44.3/web_friendly/web_friendly-library.html) for more information.

 ## Documentation